HajarHAMDOUCH01/Fast-neural-style-transfer/README.md

 # Fast Neural Style Transfer

 A PyTorch implementation of the fast neural style transfer method from the paper ["Perceptual Losses for Real-Time Style Transfer and Super-Resolution"](https://arxiv.org/abs/1603.08155) by Johnson et al. (2016).
+Except it's by using InstanceNormalization instead of BatchNormalization.

-This implementation trains a feed-forward convolutional neural network to transform images in the style of a given artwork, achieving real-time style transfer that is three orders of magnitude faster than optimization-based methods.
+This implementation trains a feed-forward convolutional neural network to transform images in the style of a given artwork, achieving real-time (3 seconds on T4 in google colab and around 1 or 2 seconds in onnx runtime-web) style transfer.

 ## Overview